Maze Peak

 July 1, 2011

 We followed the ridge.
-Because of the terrain, we were limited to viewing short sections at a time which kept us guessing what lay ahead, until, that is, we came to a spur west of the summit.
-Here the beautiful pyramid-shape of Maze Peak rose above us.
+Because of the terrain, we were limited to viewing short sections at a time.
+It kept us guessing what lay ahead, until, that is, we came to a spur west of the summit.
+Here the beautiful pyramid shape of Maze Peak rose above us.
 We dropped down to a saddle and started up.
 We stayed close to the ridgeline, scrambling here and there, and in a short time arrived on the summit.

 KML and GPX Tracks

-A few dozen metres after starting out, we can make out the ridge we wish to gain.
+Soon after starting out, we could make out the ridge we wish to gain

-After gaining the ridge and hiking along it for a short way, we see the summit (left).
+After gaining the ridge and hiking along it for a short way, we saw the summit (left)

-We'll follow the southwest ridge to the spur.
+We followed the southwest ridge to the west spur

 Steep climb ahead